Blending is a great way of making soups, sauces and other dishes.

 If you aren’t sure which one would work best for your dish, try experimenting with both methods and compare the results so you’ll find out what works best for different types of dishes!

-Choose the best puree blenders.
+Choose the best blenders for purees.

 Blending and pureeing are two terms that describe a food that has been mashed or crushed into a smooth consistency.